micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 * Is it possible to avoid a large heap at all by providing tiny heaps for each concept (node, subscription, publisher) on the corresponding data types on top-most layer?
 Can each allocation on the lower layers be clearly assigned/related to one instance on the top-most layer?
 * Is a two-phase approach -- allow dynamic allocation in some initialization phase but not in a later run phase -- possible?
 How much effort is it to implement?
 Would such an approach be acceptable for some safety-certified implementation?

 As a first experiment, we implemented a simple node and subscriber directly against the rcl in the C programming language and counted the allocations and frees.
-The code can be found at [https://github.com/micro-ROS/micro-ROS_experiments/tree/experiment/measure_allocations/rcl_int32_subscriber](https://github.com/micro-ROS/micro-ROS_experiments/tree/experiment/measure_allocations/rcl_int32_subscriber).

 In detail, we counted the calls of the standard C memory functions (malloc, realloc, free) and the calls of the functions of the default allocator (which uses the standard C memory functions) in rcutils/allocator.c

 With the Micro XRCE-DDS middleware, we obtained the following numbers: